 Students of the first three years of study can register for a maximum of nine (9) courses in each semester.
-At least six (6) of these courses must belong to the semester which the student attends or in previous semesters, while a maximum of three (3) courses can be of later semesters (exceptions can be made only in special cases, which are evaluated by the General Assembly of the Department, upon request of the student).
+Among these courses, priority is given to courses of previous years and the remaining courses belong to the semester which the student attends.
+A student is allowed to register for a maximum of three (3) courses of later semesters if he/she has passed all courses of previous years (exceptions can be made only in special cases, which are evaluated by the General Assembly of the Department, upon request of the student).
 Students of the fourth year of study (semesters 7th and 8th) are asked to register for up to twelve (12) courses, but in any way they wish.
 Students in the 9th and 10th semester, as well as students who have completed the expected minimum number of semesters, can register for up to fifteen (15) courses in any way they wish.
-The additional exam period of January/February concerns only those students who have completed the expected minimum number of semesters; those students can register for and take exams in up to five (5) courses in the additional examination period.
+The additional exam period of January/ February concerns only those students who have completed the expected minimum number of semesters; those students can register for and take exams in up to five (5) courses in the additional examination period.